 In a nutshell, Bovis is completely correct when he says: “There a lot of fast cars this year.
 It’s the Runoffs and everyone brings a little extra, so who knows.”

 Bovis has had a lot of fun this year and hopes it continues.
 “The two highlights of the season were going to Atlanta for the first time, and narrowly winning the Sprints,” he says.
-“I nearly lost the Sprints after starting 16th and getting up to second overall and leading GTL.
-[Then] we had a small but significant issue on the last lap, got knocked off track at [Turn] 13, and barely held on for the win.”
+“I nearly lost the Sprints after starting 16th and getting up to second overall and leading GTL. we had a small but significant issue on the last lap, got knocked off track at 13, and barely held on for the win.”

 With all of the talent packed in GT-Lite this year, we suspect Bovis’s Runoffs race will be just as wild of a ride.